Deceivers (album)

 Deceivers is the eleventh studio album by Swedish melodic death metal band Arch Enemy.
 Originally scheduled for a 29 July 2022 release, the album was pushed back to 12 August 2022 for undisclosed reasons.
 Deceivers is Arch Enemy's first studio album since 2017's Will to Power, marking the longest gap between two of their studio albums.
+It is also the second and last studio album to feature guitarist Jeff Loomis before his departure from the band in 2023.